History of GCC

 The Gaucho Mascot

-The International Students Program donated a gaucho mascot outfit to the College, complete with the clothing and accessories that real gauchos use on the vast estancias in Argentina.
-In fact, the items were purchased from a store in Buenos Aires.
+The International Students Program donated a gaucho mascot outfit to the College, complete with the clothing and accessories that real gauchos use on the vast pampas in Argentina.
 Each item in the Gaucho's outfit has a story all its own.

 The gaucho sombrero, smaller than a cowboy hat, is usually black and is sometimes worn with the brim turned up against the windy conditions on the pampas.
 To ward off the chill, gauchos wear a woolen poncho woven into beautiful patterns that designate their origin.
 By happy chance, there is an area of northwest Argentina known as Salta where the preferred poncho colors are red and black—the same as GCC's official school colors.
 The baggy pants that tuck into the gaucho's black boots are known as bombacha.
 A large leather belt (rebenque) with a silver buckle (centro de rastra) and a red and black waistband (faja) complete the outfit.